 Adults might worry that the child’s “goal” might be to learn how to magically pull the tablecloth from the kitchen table (along with the aforementioned dishes).
 However, the child’s goal is almost invariably to learn about how life works (in this example, gravity).
 They try new things because they simply want to understand.

 Unstructured, child-directed activities help them develop at their own pace.
 With that development comes the executive function skills that they need to assimilate what they learn as they grow (source).
 Unstructured time is an investment in the skills they’ll need throughout their lives.

-Understanding toddlers requires teaching them in ways that are truly enriching.
+Understanding toddlers requires teaching them in ways that are truly enriching

 Many parents assume – correctly – that technology is going to be a part of their children’s lives as they grow up.
 As such, and with the best of intentions, they outfit their little ones with gadgets to help them learn.
-Be it a child’s version of a computer that features a foreign language, to an app for early math or reading skills, it’s all marketed to enhance the experience of the developing child.
+Be it a child’s version of a computer that features a foreign language, to an app for early math or reading skills, it’s all marketed to enhance the experience of the developing toddler’s brain.

 What we know from science, however, is that not all technology is created equal.
 Further, the effects of the content within the technology can vary greatly: